top of page

 ...
 But all that is about the paperbacks, which I won’t be looking at in full until later.

-Suffice to say for now that Corgi had published the above edition of The Colour of MAgic for the paperback market, and harback publisher Colin Smythe clearly saw that Corgi had knocked it out of the park.
+Suffice to say for now that in 1985 Corgi had published the above edition of The Colour of Magic for the paperback market, and harback publisher Colin Smythe clearly saw that Corgi had knocked it out of the park.

 Colin Smythe had treated their first publication of The Colour of Magic as a bit of a punt, printing only 500 copies (so if you ever see the Alan Smith jacketed edition in a charity shop I advise you snap it up!).
 But The Colour of Magic sold well in Corgi's paperback and when Colin Smythe went to a second printing of the hardback The Colour of Magic, they decided to rejacket and use Josh Kirby’s art to match the paperback - and they also commissioned him to cover the upcoming sequel in hardback, The Light Fantastic.